iohkedu/cardano-education-program/lace-course/01-lesson/01-Introduction-to-blockchain-and-wallets.md

 A **DApp** is a web-based application that consists of one or more smart contracts and code that handles transaction logic.
 Users can connect their cryptocurrency wallets to a DApp to interact with it.

-A **decentralized exchange** (DEX) is a platform where one or more smart contracts instead of a central authority, enable fund management.
+A **decentralized exchange** (DEX) is a platform where one or more smart contracts instead of a central authority, enable funds management.
 These contracts define the rules for exchanging cryptocurrency and tokens.
 A DEX is one example of a sophisticated DApp.

 ## 1.2 Introduction to cryptocurrency wallets